-- Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression; 0 - Be uniformly applied to all forms of non-school materials; 0 - Allow no interference with classes or school activities; 0 - Specify times, places, and manner where distribution may and may not occur; and 0 0 - Not inhibit a person's right to accept or reject any literature distributed in accordance with the regulations. - Students shall be responsible for the removal of excess literature that is left at the distribution point for more than days.
-0
+- o Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression; - o Be uniformly applied to all forms of non-school materials; - Allow no interference with classes or school activities; - O Specify times, places, and manner where distribution may and may not occur; and - Not inhibit a person's right to accept or reject any literature distributed in accordance with the regulations. - Students shall be responsible for the removal of excess literature that is left at the distribution point for more than days.